Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Introduction

-Then clearly our focus is \reff{Perron-Introduction}.
-We first remark that, due to the failure of the dominated convergence theorem under our new $\ol\cE^\cP$, the approach in \cite{EKTZ} does not work here.
-In this paper, we shall follow the alternative approach proposed in \cite{ETZ1} Section 7, which was also devoted to semilinear path dependent PDEs.
-However, as explained in \cite{ETZ1} Remark 7.7, there are several major difficulties in the fully nonlinear context and novel ideas are needed.
+Then clearly our focus is (\ref{Perron-Introduction}).
+We first remark that due to the failure of the dominated convergence theorem under our new $\ol\cE^\cP$, the approach in \cite{EKTZ} does not work here.
+In this paper, we shall follow the alternative approach proposed in \cite {ETZ1}, Section~7, which is also devoted to semilinear path-dependent PDEs.
+However, as explained in \cite{ETZ1}, Remark~7.7, there are several major difficulties in the fully nonlinear context, and novel ideas are needed.